 - Not seek personal advantage to the detriment of the Institute, and will actively seek to enhance the image of the Institute.

-The Institute is ready at all times to give guidance in the application of the Code of Conduct.
+The Institute is ready at all times to give guidance in the application of the Codes of Ethics and Good Practice.
 In cases where resolution of difficulties is not possible informally, the Institute will invoke the disciplinary procedures defined in its Memorandum of Incorporation and associated Rules.

-This Code of Practice is directed to all professional members of the Institute of Information Technology Professionals South Africa (IITPSA).
+This Code of Good Practice is directed to all members of the Institute of Information Technology Professionals South Africa (IITPSA), and especially the holders of IITPSA professional designations.
 It consists, essentially, of a series of statements that prescribe minimum standards of practice, to be observed by members.
 The Code is concerned with professional responsibility.
 All members have responsibilities – to clients, to users, to the State and to society at large.
 Those members who are employees also have responsibilities to their employers and employers’ customers and, often, to a Trade Union.